debba/storytel-player/README.md

 ```

 This will:
-- Start the Fastify server on port 8080 (with nodemon for auto-restart)
+- Start the Fastify server on port 3001 (with tsx watch for auto-restart)
-- Start the React development server on port 3000
+- Start the Vite development server on port 3000
 - Both servers will reload automatically when files change

 ### Individual Components